 Krushe Mundru, Research Technician

 Krushe earned her Master's degree in Microbiology and Immunology from University at Buffalo.
-Her research focused on isolating and characterizing bacteriophages against multi-drug-resistant Acinetobacter strains.
+Her thesis research focused on isolating and characterizing bacteriophages against multi-drug-resistant Acinetobacter strains.
 Fascinated by the intricate relationships between microbes and their hosts, she is drawn to the role of gut anaerobes in human health and disease.
-At the Huang lab, she is excited to work on characterizing the bacteriophages that infect Bacteriodales and study their interactions with their bacterial hosts.
+In the Huang lab, she is excited to work on characterizing the bacteriophages that infect Bacteriodales and study their interactions with their bacterial hosts.

 Sharaf Maisha, Research Technician

-Sasha Sazonova, Undergraduate Student
+Sasha Sazonova, Undergraduate student

 Marissa Rackwitz, PharmD student (NIH T35 Summer Research Program)